 Apricot jam chicken with lemon and Dijon mustard is a wonderful blend of sweet, tart and savory flavors.
-And it’s so easy to prepare for a simple weeknight meal or a special holiday dinner.
+And it’s so easy to prepare for a simple weeknight meal or a special holiday dinner such as Hanukkah.

 I discovered this sweet, savory, tangy, and easy Jewish apricot chicken recipe years ago in a cookbook called: The Great Hadassah Wizo Cookbook, which my mother gave me almost 35 years ago.
 The original recipe, called Lemon Glazed Chicken, uses bone-in chicken pieces.
 We eat this chicken on an ordinary weeknight but it has also become a favorite for Hanukkah.
 Be sure to check out all of my Chanukah recipes for other main course, side dish and dessert ideas.